Fowlart/startup_informer/readme.md

 4. [x] ~~Find a way to create and train a model in Azure AI Language from Fabric~~
 5. [x] ~~Add a task in the pipeline to classify all messages using a trained model~~
 6. [x] ~~Publish the result chart somehow~~
-7. [x] Automate deployment: Fabric pipline + Azure AI language Services
+7. [x] Automate deployment: Fabric pipline + Azure AI language Services.
+_This part could not be achieved without git integration, which is accessible in the paid version only_.